McCarthy floats path to Speakership with lower vote threshold

 “If we want to get to 218, we have to keep talking,” McCarthy said.

-He said that most of the rules change and priority issues with the mostly hard-right House Freedom Caucus group have been settled, and that the issue of compromising on the “motion to vacate” – a move to force a vote on ousting the Speaker – was “done with.”
-McCarthy agreed to lower the threshold to just five members to bring up the move, down from a majority of the conference.
+He said that most of the rules changes and priority issues with the largely hard-right House Freedom Caucus have been settled and that the issue of compromising on the motion to vacate — a move to force a vote on ousting the Speaker — was “done with.”
+McCarthy agreed to lower the threshold to just five members to bring up the motion, down from a majority of the conference.

 McCarthy is remaining defiant in the face of the opposition, saying multiple times that there is not a scenario in which he pulls out of the race for Speaker.